-After I graduated from UT I wanted to see more of the world, so I spent the next year and a half as an au pair in Frankfurt and did the one thing my daddy told me not to do: I met and fell in love with a German boy.
-We moved back to the States and I started working as a flight attendant, flying out of Boston and later New York City, to countless beautiful (and a few not so beautiful) places around the world.
+After I graduated from UT I spent the next year and a half as an au pair in Frankfurt and did the one thing my daddy told me not to do: I met and fell in love with a German boy.
+We moved back to the States and I started working as a flight attendant, flying out of Boston and later New York City, to countless beautiful places around the world.

-Thousands of bare feet have walked the floors of our (now three) locations in Cologne.
-We’ve trained hundreds of great souls to teach Yoga at Vishnus Couch and hosted amazing Yoga teachers from around the world.
-The Couch has grown to be a Yoga-hub in Europe.
+Thousands of bare feet have walked the floors of our three locations in Cologne.
+I’ve helped train hundreds of great souls to teach Yoga and hosted amazing Yoga teachers from around the world.

-My interest in helping students to create an personalized practice, based on their unique needs and goals, led me to Svastha Yoga Therapy Training with Dr. Günther Niessen and Dr. Ganeseh Mohan.
-I learned how to work safely and effectively with students with disabilities and illnesses.
+My interest in helping students to create a personalized practice, based on their unique needs and goals, led me to Svastha Yoga Therapy Training with Dr. Günther Niessen and Dr. Ganeseh Mohan, where I learned how to work safely and effectively with individual students.

 Amy Heger’s CREDENTIALS